 There are millions of diseases and regular physical activity will help you avoid many of those.
 Regular exercise is crucial in the prevention of lethal diseases such as heart conditions, mental illnesses, diabetes, and more.

-Low impact exercise can help you stay fit, lose weight, and it can do it without putting undue stress on your joints and body.
+Low-impact exercise can help you stay fit, and lose weight, and it can do it without putting undue stress on your joints and body.
 Here are some of the top facts connected to cycling being low impact:

 1. Leg Strength

 Cycling improves overall function in your lower body.
 It strengthens your quads, glutes, hamstrings, and calves.

 Try other exercises like squats, leg presses, and lunges a few times per week, to further up your cycling game.

 Cycling is a low-impact way to build your muscles and boost muscle strength.

 Muscle is more slender than fat, and people with a higher muscle percentage tend to shed more calories even when inactive.

 Cycling is a form of resistance training that builds muscle, while simultaneously burning calories.